Sulav17/BERT-MIDDLENAME/README.md

 BERT-MIDDLENAME is a FastAPI service that predicts the middle name from a full name using a BERT-based classifier.
 It also includes a training pipeline to fine-tune the BERT model on custom data.

 ## Prerequisites

 - Docker
 - Python 3.9+ (if running without Docker)
+- Git LFS (for downloading the base BERT model)

 ## Installation (without Docker)